Will-I-Am-7/MarsRoverChallenge/README.md

 # Platform 45 mars rover coding challenge

+## Building and running
-Before attempting to build, run or test run the following command (in the root of the project)
+1. Before attempting to build, run or test run the following command (in the root of the project)

 ``dotnet restore ``

-To build
+2. To build

 ``dotnet build``

-To run tests
+3. To run tests

 ``dotnet test --verbosity normal``

-To run
+4. To run

 ``dotnet run --configuration Release --project ConsoleApp/ConsoleApp.csproj``